-Before there was Michael Douglas (Fatal Attraction, Basic Instinct and a zillion more movies,) there was Kirk Douglas, a 1940s matinee idol with the deep cleft in his chin some of my boys have, but dislike.
-(They call it a “butt chin”…) If it weren’t for Ant Man, in which Michael had a nice role, and 20,000 Leagues Under the Sea, which Noah considers “epic” for it’s crude special effects (first sci-fi shot in Cinemascope), my kids would be unfamiliar with either of these actors.
+Before there was Michael Douglas (Fatal Attraction, Basic Instinct and more movies,) there was Kirk Douglas, a 1940s matinee idol with the deep cleft in his chin some of my boys have, but dislike.
+(They call it a “butt chin”…) If it weren’t for Ant Man, in which Michael had a nice role, and 20,000 Leagues Under the Sea, which Noah considers “epic” for its crude special effects (first sci-fi shot in Cinemascope), my kids would be unfamiliar with either of these actors.
 But back in the ’60s, Kirk was very much top of his game, starring in Stanley Kubrick’s Spartacus, and alongside John Wayne in three films, making Kirk much sought after by celebrity columnists.
 Which is where this meatloaf comes in…

-Reader Bill Hensge wrote looking for a Kirk Douglas meatloaf recipe he thought he read during a flight 25 years ago, could I please find it?
+Reader Bill Hensge wrote looking for a Kirk Douglas meatloaf recipe he thought he read in an in-flight magazine 25 years ago, could I please find it?
 Some digging later, I’d narrowed the hunt down to two carriers and had permission from United Airlines to make a visit.
-Through a massive metal door, I entered the climate-controlled vault under an Elk Grove building where they store the archives for the various iterations of their in-flight magazine.
-There, with the requisite white gloves on, I found that in 1973, the magazine, then called Mainliner, started a several-year series of cooking-based celebrity interviews, including the one Hensge sought: Kirk Douglas’ favorite meatloaf.
-Yasss!!
+Through a massive metal door, I entered the climate-controlled vault under an Elk Grove building where they store the archives for their in-flight magazine.
+There, with the requisite white gloves on, I found that in 1973, Mainliner magazine started a several-year series of cooking-based celebrity interviews, including the one Hensge sought: Kirk Douglas’ favorite meatloaf. (!)
 A recipe created by Douglas’ German cook Fifi, the light-colored and mildly-flavored loaf includes ground beef, veal and pork and a bacon-topper.
 Douglas liked his with nutmeg-seasoned mashed potatoes on the side.
 My family likes it with mashed, too.
 But I think it’s good served room temperature or chilled, sliced on a charcuterie board with lots of pickles, onions and mustard, or stacked on bread as a meatloaf sandwich.